 - EN 13565-2:2009 Fixed firefighting systems - Foam systems - Part 2: Design, construction and maintenance

-- UNI CEN/TS14972:2011 Fixed fire-fighting installations - Water mist systems - Design and installation
+- UNI CEN/TS14972:2011 Fixed fire-fighting systems - Water mist systems - Design and installation

 - UNI ISO 15779:2012 Fixed fire-fighting systems - Condensed aerosol extinguishing systems - Requirements and test methods for components and design, installation and maintenance of systems - General requirements